 How Gamification in Retail Increases Customer Loyalty

 Incorporating games in your Marketing mix might sound childish at first but major enterprises rely on gamification for increased engagement and long-term loyalty incentives.
-Marketers are more and more talking about gamification.
+Marketers are talking about gamification more and more.
 But what it is exactly and how it can help you as a retailer?
 According to the Oxford dictionary, Gamification is “the application of typical elements of game playing (e.g. point scoring, competition with others, rules of play) to other areas of activity, typically as an online marketing technique to encourage engagement with a product or service.”

 Participating in games is, after all, a positive experience, and encouraging potential customers to suspender time engaging with your brand in a casual online environment might result in a long-lasting relationship.
-According to the Harvard Business Review, the rise of customer attention by 5% generates a 25%-95% increase in profit.
-Use game mechanics in loyalty programs to achieve company goals, to increase customer retention and brand engagement.
+According to the Harvard Business Review, it rises customer attention by 5% generating a 25%-95% increase in profit.
+Use game mechanics in loyalty programs to achieve company goals, and to increase customer retention and brand engagement.

 Gamification techniques – the main motivational drivers for customer action